Frequently Asked Questions

 - How does saliva compare to other sample types (nasopharyngeal swab, nasal swab etc.) in terms of sensitivity and specificity for SARS-CoV2?

-- Please provide me with a list of equipment that we can perform SalivaDirect testing on.
+- Can you provide me with a list of equipment that we can perform SalivaDirect testing on?

 - Here is the current list of validated equipment that can be used for SalivaDirect.
 Only validated equipment can be used.
 However, this list is updated as more equipment is bridged on to the EUA.
-If you don’t see your equipment listed and would like to get your equipment bridged, contact us to discuss.
+If you don’t see your equipment listed and would like to get your equipment bridged, contact us to discuss this at email@example.com.

 - Can other fluorophores/PCR kits/proteinase K be used instead of what is listed on the EUA?